nextflow-io/nextflow/docs/operator.md

   - `true`: Order the grouped items by the item's natural ordering i.e. numerical for number, lexicographic for string, etc. See the [Java documentation](http://docs.oracle.com/javase/tutorial/collections/interfaces/order.html) for more information.
   - `'hash'`: Order the grouped items by the hash number associated to each entry.
   - `'deep'`: Similar to the previous, but the hash number is created on actual entries content e.g. when the item is a file, the hash is created on the actual file content.
   - A custom sorting criteria used to order the nested list elements of each tuple.
-It can be a {ref}`Closure <script-closure>` or a [Comparator](http://docs.oracle.com/javase/7/docs/api/java/util/Comparator.html) object.
+It can be a [Closure ](script-closure) or a [Comparator](http://docs.oracle.com/javase/7/docs/api/java/util/Comparator.html) object.

-(operator-ifempty)=

 ## ifEmpty